Fechin/reference/source/_posts/swift.md

   case falls
 }

-for season in Season. allCases {
+for season in Season.allCases {
   print(season)
 }
 ```